zivla20/data-analytics-power-bi-report649/README.md

 ### Milestone 2

-The .pbix file was created in Milestone 1.
-4 tables were then connected to:
+The .pbix file was created on PowerBI Desktop - installation instructions were given.

+The file was then connected to 4 tables:

 1. "Orders" fact table imported from an Azure SQL database:
     - The [Card Number] column was deleted to ensure confidentiality